Soil Sampling Methods, Tools and Companies

-This article will help you maximize your ROI by understanding the cost/quality tradeoffs in each decision.
+The Balance: This article will help you maximize your ROI by understanding the cost/accuracy tradeoffs in each soil sampling decision.

 The Grids vs Zones Debate

 Both grids and zones can be extremely accurate – or completely useless.
-Rather than simply comparing “grids vs zones,” I recommend asking yourself (and your agronomist) these 5 questions.
+Rather than simply comparing “grids vs zones,” ask yourself (and your agronomist) these 5 questions:

 ***Disclaimer: My Company Builds Soil Sampling Robots***

-Not all soil cores are the same: The tool being used to sample can significantly change the repeatability and accuracy of that sample by influencing the depth, completeness, and location of the soil cores.
+Not all sampling tools are the same: The extraction tool significantly changes the repeatability and accuracy of each sample by influencing the depth, completeness, and location of the soil cores.
+The goal is for each subsample to have roughly the same volume and mass.

-To Test This For Yourself: Simply have a field (10+ samples) sampled 3 times with each method, and see which method was more consistent.
+To Test This For Yourself: Simply take a few samples 3 times with two different tools, and see which method was more consistent.

-We’ve done similar studies (like this one and this one), and the results back up my claims.
+We’ve done similar studies (like this one and this one), and the results show that your sampling tool matters a lot.

 Based on those studies and the countless conversations I’ve had with soil samplers around the country, these are the 8 factors I’d consider when picking a sampling tool: